biscayan/TIL/Research/paper.md

 - An exploration of dropout with LSTMs
 - An overview of Automatic Speech Attribute Transcription (ASAT)
 - An overview of End-to-end Automatic Speech Recognition
-- A time delay neural network architecture for efficient modeling of long temporal contexts
 - Audio Augmentation for Speech Recognition
 - Automatic Speech Recognition for Second Language Learning: How and Why It Actually Works
 - Automatic Speech Recognition of Multiple Accented Englsih Data